feder-observatory/stellarphot/README.rst

 Contributing
 ------------

-We love contributions! glowing-waffles is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! stellarphot is open source, built on open source, and we'd love to have you hang out in our community.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.